ALL Metrics

 Discussion and conclusions

 Code Ocean presented an alternative to sharing code without manual installations or depreciations.
-An alternative of Warren’s outputs were assembled and published in a reproducible capsule on Code Ocean.
+An alternative of Warren’s outputs was assembled and published in a reproducible capsule on Code Ocean.
 This option presented itself as a more accessible way for a user to interact with computational research, as a participating colleague revealed the ease of interacting with the capsule on a tablet device.
-Finally, we adapted Warren’s code in Code Ocean to produce an alternative depiction of data visualizations presented in the original work.
+Further applying this option, we modified Warren’s code in Code Ocean to produce an alternative depiction of data visualizations presented in the original work.
 Doing this offered an example of how a reproducibility-centered platform can promote research as ongoing conversation that openly invites community members to offer constructive insights.

 Ethics and consent